 Cost of transport in Spain

-While getting a taxi can be quite costly, expats can take advantage of ride-sharing and carpool apps to find the best route and rate to suit them.
+While getting a taxi can be quite costly, you can use ride-sharing and carpool apps to find the best route and rate to suit you.

 Cost of groceries in Spain